sonyarianto/pocketbase-docker/README.md

 ## Nginx config (using reverse proxy)

 Let say you have domain `example.com` and you already create subdomain `api.example.com` to server your Pocketbase infrastructure.
-I assume you already setup the SSL certificate as well.
+I assume you already setup the SSL certificate as well (I am using Cloudflare DNS so SSL is already provided).

 ```
 server {